MattiaCro/TeknoSenpai/README.md

 | Python                              | Planning to learn                                                                                                        |
 | Ruby                                | Planning to learn                                                                                                        |

+# Work@TeknoSenpai
+I am the Owner and Founder of [The TeknoCraft Project Italy](http://teknocraft.it), a community of Minecraft players, which's got it's own Minecraft server, where everybody can join and play with others!
+It's free to join and everybody is invited, join the [discord server](http://discord.teknocraft.it) for more!

 # Projects@TeknoSenpai
 I contributed on some projects on GitHub too!
 - [NISD-Langs](https://github.com/Polliog/NISD-Langs), Translated the bot to Japanese (日本語) and French (Français)